bloveless/BubbleFilter/README.md

 #JQuery BubbleFilter
 This is a very simple filtering plugin.
 It takes only three parameters and will produce a fancy filtering div that allows your users to filter large sets of data easily.

+The css used in the this plugin is scss.
+There is one parameter at the top of the scss file that allows you set the width of the page to stack the columns rather than display in columns.
+All responsive like.

+To compile the scss and minify the javascript run `grunt` or `grunt watch`.

 ##Parameters

 **placeholderText**: The text that will be placed inside the bubble filter element when there are no options selected.
 The **default** value is 'Click here to select attributes to filter by'.